 Under the Safety Planning tab, advocates can find everything they need to know about safety planning and effectively prepare a safety plan for victims of sexual assault.
 One of the most important services that victim advocates can develop for victims of sexual assault is developing a safety plan.
 A safety plan is a contingency plan to enable the victim and her children to reach safety.
 Each victim's situation is unique, so that every safety plan will be different.
 This tab's resources will help victim advocates develop the best safety plan possible for every individual victim.

-information a victim advocate needs to know about getting a victim out of a dangerous situation and into a safe one.
-Advocates about when they legally can and cannot share information about a victim.
+Under the Confidentiality tab, victim advocates will be able to access information on how best to maintain their duty of confidentiality.
+This tab contains resources informing one-stop-shop for all the information a victim advocate needs to know about getting a victim out of a dangerous situation and into a safe one, as well as when they legally can and cannot share information about a victim.
 It also contains information about establishing agency-wide confidentiality policies.

-The tab contains resources about establishing an effective SART in American Indian/Alaska Native communities and resources on model With these resources, victim advocates can assist in formalizing a SART in their area and develop a greater understanding of the advocate’s integral role in the development and maintenance of an effective Sexual Assault Response Team.
+The tab contains resources about establishing an effective SART in American Indian/Alaska Native communities and resources on model SART protocols.
+With these resources, victim advocates can assist in formalizing a SART in their area and develop a greater understanding of the advocate’s integral role in the development and maintenance of an effective Sexual Assault Response Team.